What I Believe

 You should know what your minister believes and how those beliefs shape their ministry.

-Finding Unitarian Universalism was the beginning of my spiritual journey.
+Finding Unitarian Universalism revealed my spiritual journey.

-When I attended college at Kent State University, I was invited to play music with a friend of mine at the Unitarian Universalist Church of Kent,.
-Although the church was tiny at the time, with about 30 people in worship, they were some of the most radically minded people I had ever met!
-They ran the gamut from atheists, agnostics, scientists to new age believers to former Catholics, Lutherans, Methodists and gentle, non-judgmental Christians.
+When I was at Kent State University, I was invited to play music with a friend at the Unitarian Universalist Church there.
+Although that church was tiny at the time, with about 30 people in worship, they ran the radical gamut from atheists, agnostics, scientists to new age believers to former Catholics, Lutherans, Methodists and gentle, non-judgmental Christians.
 It was at that church I first heard the call to ministry.

 While I feel free to speak my understanding of truth from the pulpit, I never presume that everyone in the congregation shares my opinion.
 When speaking from another tradition other than Unitarian Universalism, it is my responsibility to both define terms and to provide an entree for those who don’t share that theological belief.
-Providing context, history, and background helps reassure members that I will, to the best of my ability, speak in such a way that all may feel included and welcomed.
+Providing context, history, and background helps reassure members that I will, to the best of my ability, speak so that all may feel included and welcomed.

 When I receive kind words about something I’ve done in ministry – whether offer a sermon or provide leadership on governance, I remind folks that a minister is only as good as the congregation they serve.
 By that I mean that if my ministry is helpful or successful, it’s because of the relationships we’ve built together.
 It reflects the strength, health and vitality of that which already exists in a congregation.
 Working in a collaborative setting is both a joy and reflects my own theological orientation; we co-create the Beloved Community – together.